ia97lies/xauxi/README.md

 ```
 xauxi --root <root-path> --lib <lib-paths>
 ```
 *root-path* points to xauxi root directory.
-In the root directory a "conf" directory, where xaux.lua should be placed.
+In the root directory there must be a "conf" directory, where xaux.lua can be found.

 *lib-paths* is a Lua path definition, where the xauxi Lua modules can be found. the Lua modules are in the lib directory of the tar ball.